lantzenlowe/itcs3160-spring2020-project/README.md

 <p>A list of requirements and restraints such as [TODO: insert some examples from the list] adhered to in the creation of this project.

 ## EERD
 <p>An Enhanced Entity Relationship Diagram illustrating the relationships of the objects used in the database.
 Also included in this section is a Data Dictionary.
+The Data Dictionary is under Data Dictionary file.

 ![](Deliverable2%20Diagram.png)